| |

 What should I pack for a Nevada day hike?

-I never go without water, sun protection, snacks, and a downloaded map.
-For hot springs trails like Gold Strike, prioritize hot springs safety with extra caution around scalding waters.
-In March, I also pack layers and, for higher trails, traction if recent reports mention snow or ice.
+The non-negotiables are water, sun protection, snacks, and a downloaded map.
+For hot springs trails like Goldstrike, take extra care around scalding water and never put your head under.
+For higher trails in the shoulder season, pack layers and traction if recent reports mention snow or ice.

 Do I need permits or reservations for Nevada hikes?

-Usually not for the trail itself, but entrance fees and access rules can apply at trailheads or parking areas in some parks.
-I always check the official park page the night before, because small logistics can make or break a hiking day.
+Usually not for the trail itself, but entrance fees and access rules can apply at trailheads or parking areas.
+Red Rock Canyon is the big exception: it requires a timed-entry reservation for the Scenic Drive between 8am and 5pm from October 1 through May 31.
+Check the official park page the night before, because small logistics can make or break a hiking day.

 Similar Posts